 Her stoic, emotionally awkward father broke down and cried.

 He wept into her hair, kissing to top of her head, mumbling over and over again, "My baby, my baby, my little girl."
 His body shook with the force of his sobs and he rocked her back and forth, pinning her against his warm body.

 Bella kept her nose buried in his shirt as she clung to him.
 Her throat was killing her but the wolf stench kept her focused.

 Several long minutes passed before Charlie managed to compose himself, using the collar of his borrowed T-shirt to dry his eyes.
 He released Bella and took a step back, but he couldn't seem to keep himself from touching her.
-He rubbed her arm, coiled a stray lock of hair around his finger, brushed lint from her shoulder, and generally fidgeted in the way he always did when he wasn't sure what to do with himself.
+He rubbed her arm, tucked a stray lock of hair behind her ear, brushed lint from her shoulder, and generally fidgeted in the way he always did when he wasn't sure what to do with himself.

 "I didn't give up," he finally told her, his red eyes pleading for understanding.
 "I just didn't know what to do.
 There were no leads to follow, not a single trace.

 "What happened, baby?
 Where have you been?"

 Bella was suddenly conscious of seven pairs of eyes on her in addition to Charlie's, and she wrapped her arms around herself, hunching down as if she could make herself disappear.